Natural skincare solutions: Dry skin vs dehydrated skin

 Vitamin E boosts collagen and skin free of age spots, lines and wrinkles.

-When mixing up a moisturising product, you might add some Vitamin E oil to your chosen carrier oil.
+Mixing up a moisturising product might add Vitamin E to your chosen carrier oil.

 Natural, Plant-based Occlusives vs Non-Natural Occlusives

-It is easy to find plant-based products that work well as humectants and emollients.
+Finding plant-based products that work well as humectants and emollients is easy.
 However, occlusives provide more of a challenge.

-Doctors and scientists value silicones, petrolatum, and mineral oils as a very effective method of preventing water loss from the skin.
+Doctors and scientists value silicones, petrolatum, and mineral oils as very effective methods to prevent skin water loss.

 In many commercial products, even those promoting natural healing benefits, you still see these non-natural occlusives as top ingredients.